clement-deltel/python-boilerplate/GOOD_PRACTICES.md

 - use list comprehension instead of loop
 - use numpy arrays instead of lists
 - use pypy
-- use 1 instead of "True" for infinite loops

 Here are the useful tips to make Python code cleaner: